donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/README.md

 ## API Design

-* [Be considerate, but not overly so](./api-design/api-design) - An example of when being overly helpful can be to the detrement of your design.
+* [Be considerate, but not overly so](./api-design/api-design) - An example of when being overly helpful can be to the detriment of your design.

 ## Performance Engineering